 "Tell me Laaitie," he began.
 "What is Cape Town like?"

 He knew I went to boarding school in Cape Town and he listened with interest as I regaled him with tales of the Mother City.
 In the years that followed he would often ask me to tell him more about that mystical place that captivated his imagination.
 I told him of the mountain draped in an ethereal blanket of cloud.
 Of waves driven across the oceans rising up majestically before crashing down defeated on golden sands.
 Of days when the wind was so strong that one daren't venture outdoors.
-Of vineyards that swathed the mountain slopes is green and golden splendour.
+Of vineyards that swathed the mountain slopes in green and golden splendour.
 I stopped short of telling him about the traffic congestion, ramshackle shanty towns, of poverty and the homeless that roamed the streets - these images had no place in the heart of the man who believed this fairest of Capes smiled equally on all who dwelt there.
 He said nothing as I told him these stories.
 He would simply listen and slowly go about the business of fashioning his cigarette.
 His curiosity sated he would simply nod and say "It is so."

 He would then remove himself to light his cigarette and enjoy a meditative moment, always careful to place himself so his smoke didn't drift in my direction.